- Artist: 9Bach

 - Genre: Welsh Language Folk fused with electronica and trip-hop

-Band Members: Lisa on vocals, harmonium, and piano and Martin on guitars and percussion are joined by Ali Byworth (drums and percussion), Dan Swain (bass guitar), Esyllt Glyn Jones (harp, vocals), and Mirain Roberts (vocals).
+- Band Members: Lisa Jen (vocals, harmonium & piano), Martin (guitars & percussion), Ali Byworth (drums and percussion), Dan Swain (bass guitar), Esyllt Glyn Jones (harp, vocals), and Mirain Roberts (vocals).

 9Bach is an alternative folk group formed by Welsh singer-songwriter and pianist Lisa Jen and guitarist Martin Hoyland, a veteran of 1990s alt-rock band Pusherman.
 They are currently our favourite Welsh language group and an amazing live band.
 The group now includes Ali Byworth (drums and percussion), Dan Swain (bass guitar), Esyllt Glyn Jones (harp, vocals), and Mirain Roberts (vocals).
 The sextets name puns on "nain," the word for "grandmother" in north Wales; "bach" means "small" in Welsh.